azat-co/fullstack-javascript/chapter8/chapter8.md

       console.log('Processing path: ', uri)
 ```

-The next line deals with the root URI; that is, when you go to the web site and the path is empty or a slash.
-In this case, let's serve the `index.html` (if it exists):
+The next line deals with the root URI; that is, when you go to the website and the path is empty or a slash, you'll get `index.html`.
+In our app, let's follow the convention and serve the `index.html` file by default (if it exists):

 ```js
       if (uri == '' || uri == '/') uri = 'index.html'